 Air in worm farms can be helped by regular tossing of the contents of the container.

 In particular, look for any areas where the material is compacted; gently tossing it will help prevent any anaerobic bacteria from flourishing.

 This is especially true if it gets too hot, either from the ambient temperature, or too much nitrogen rich feed-stock.

-Remember that the worms can be injured; don't use a garden spade that would cut some of them in half and kill them; you will not end up with two living wrigglies, but one dead one.
+Remember that the worms can be injured; do not use a garden spade that would cut some of them in half and kill them; you will not end up with two living wrigglies, but one dead one.

 Having said all this, the worms are amazingly tolerant provided you use a modicum of common sense.
 The material must not be too dry, nor should it be flooded with rainwater; a proper roof and drainage at the bottom is important.

 If no leachate drips from the bottom of your worm farm into the bucket, it may be too dry, or the outlet may be blocked; use a watering can.
 If you get a lot of liquid leaking out, then it is probably too wet.

 I took the photograph at the top of this page; in retrospect it appears to be too damp, but the worms are obviously flourishing despite that.

 Turning over a corner of your farm and seeing if the worms are proliferating is perhaps the best measure of the well-being of your beasties.
 Ideally there should be thick clumps of wriggling nematodes, to give them their biological name.

 Building worm farms is not rocket science.
-It's a wonder what both leachate (erroneously called worm wee) and the vermicast (the compost formed) will do to enrich your garden.
+It is a wonder what both leachate (erroneously called worm wee) and the vermicast (the compost formed) will do to enrich your garden.

 Growing broad beans, also known as favas, is important to me, in part for the vegetable protein but also for the L-dopa they provide for the tremor in my hand.
 Since using leachate from our well-aired worm farms, the plants grow to over six foot tall.
 No inorganic fertiliser is necessary.